Understanding Creutzfeldt-Jakob Disease: Symptoms, Causes, Diagnosis, and Treatment

 Genetic testing can identify mutations in the PRNP gene in individuals with a family history of CJD.
 This can confirm a diagnosis of familial CJD and provide valuable information for family members.

-Treatment for Creutzfeldt-Jakob Disease
+What is the Treatment for Creutzfeldt-Jakob Disease?

 Currently, there is no cure for Creutzfeldt-Jakob Disease.
 Treatment is primarily supportive and focuses on alleviating symptoms and improving patients' quality of life.